A dwelling in a green area having a 7 star NatHERS rating

 This option is highly recommended for high-end houses with large glazing ratios.
 Additionally, it allows for a trade-off between different building fabric insulation and glazing thermal performance.
 The Verification method proves to work better for most houses compared to the house rating schemes.

-What is a NatHERS Certificate?
+What is NatHERS Certificate?

 The Nationwide House Energy Rating Scheme (NatHERS) was first announced in 1993.
 NatHERS is a system that rates dwellings and apartment buildings based on their energy efficiency and thermal performance.